Do you know the difference between contingency reserves and operating funds?

 When a repair bill arises we use money in the contingency reserve account to pay that bill.
 When bills are paid in this manner the account is depleted.
 When the account is missing funds, at the end of the month when new rents are paid, Nesbitt Realty replenishes the count with money withheld from this rent.
 As property managers, Nesbitt Realty prepares a statement each month to show if/when money is depleted and how/when money is replenished into the contingency reserve account.

-Do you need understand more about this local real estate market?
+Do you need understand more about our community?

-Nesbitt Realty's Guide to Real Estate is a helpful resource for everyone who wants to find out more about Castleton and neighboring communities.
-The Guide to Real Estate has facts regarding what has sold and what is on the market, as well as a couple of interesting facts that you might not be aware of.
-And, our Guide features some fundamentals of residing in Castleton.
-As might be expected, most of this is useful for buyers and sellers, but landlords and tenants should also find the facts to be somewhat useful.
+Nesbitt Realty's Guide to Real Estate is a helpful tool for anyone who wants to investigate real estate facts about Castleton and nearby communities.
+The Guide to Real Estate provides data regarding what has sold and what is on the market, and many shocking facts that you may not be aware of.
+And, our Guide spotlights many of the benefits of life in Castleton.
+As a matter of course, all of this is useful for purchasers and sellers, but owners and tenants should also find this data to be quite informative.

-- Before you put a renter in your investment in Castleton
+- Before you lease out your rental property in Castleton

 - Collections and evictions